isomerpages/sciencecentre-emag/pages/Christmas Science.md

 in the <a href="https://genius.com/Christmas-songs-the-twelve-days-of-christmas-lyrics" rel="noopener nofollow" target="_blank">"Twelve Days of Christmas"</a>?&nbsp;</p>
 <p>Lucky for you, mathematicians have broken down <a href="https://www.mathscareers.org.uk/the-maths-inside-the-twelve-days-of-christmas/" rel="noopener noreferrer nofollow" target="_blank">the math</a> behind
-the classic song’s running total of gifts like turtle doves, golden rings, and partridges in a petri–oops, pear trees!</p>
+the classic song’s running total of gifts like turtle doves, golden rings, and a partridge in a petri–oops, pear tree!</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>